-IAS 37 (Onerous contracts) - clarifies the intention of the standard IAS 41 (Agriculture) - one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances
+IAS 41 (Agriculture) - one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.

 2 CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING PRINCIPLES

 In applying the accounting policies set out in the Statement of Accounting Policies, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are: